 Mid-Range Beginner Drones

-The Outlaw is Altair Aerial’s newest beginner drone (at time of writing) and their most technologically advanced.
+The Outlaw SE is one of Altair Aerial’s most technologically advanced beginner drones.
 This GPS-enabled drone practically flies itself, taking gorgeous pictures as it does so.

 Throw in one of the best cameras in its price range and a good flight time and range, and you’ve got a solid mid-range beginner drone that most people can afford and anyone can fly.